Mia Emmenegger

 Mia Emmenegger (born 17 January 2005) is a Swiss female handball player for Team Esbjerg and the Swiss national team.

 International

 Emmenegger made her official debut on the Swiss national team on 6 October 2021, against Russia.
 She represented Switzerland for the first time at the 2022 European Women's Handball Championship in Slovenia, Montenegro and North Macedonia, where she scored 17 goals in 3 matches.
+This was the first time Switzerland played at a major international tournament, and they were eliminated in the preliminary rounds.

 She was also a part of the national team for the EC that Switzerland co-host with Austria and Hungary in 2024.

 Club

 On 12 March 2024 it was announced that Emmenegger had signed a two-years contract with Vipers Kristiansand.
 She left less than a year later, when the club went bankrupt in January 2025.
 She then joined Danish side Team Esbjerg.
+In her first season in Denmark, Esbjerg reached the final of the 2024-25 Danish Championship, but lost to Odense Håndbold.
+A year after she won the Danish Championship, when they beat Odense in three matches.